 Telemedicine: It is a platform to deliver care at a distance.
-It facilitates remote patient monitoring, video conferencing, remote treatment, auto-payments and other clinical services via electronic systems.
+It facilitates remote patient monitoring, video conferencing, distant treatment, auto-payments and other clinical services via electronic systems.

 Before integration with Blockchain, centralization was a key impediment for telemedicine systems.
 However, centralized systems always pose the risk of a single point of failure and are highly prone to various external and internal data breaches, risking systems’ reliability.
-Such crucial issues are now efficiently handled by Blockchain Technology.
+Blockchain Technology now handles such crucial issues efficiently.
 It follows a distributed architecture to manage the shared ledger of health records.
 All the ledger copies are synced and verified with every node associated with the Blockchain.
 Tracing medications and drugs across the supply chain, tracking infected patients’ locations, verifying physicians’ credentials and protecting health records are among the key challenges addressed by Blockchain.

 The intrinsic features of blockchain include:

 - Decentralized: Decentralization increases the overall robustness of the system.
 No single entity is given control of all EHRs.
 Consensus protocols govern the network that is controlled by many entities.